-There is significantly less medical research on Saigon cinnamon.
+There is significantly less medical research on Saigon cinnamon than on Ceylon cinnamon.
 In fact, we couldn’t find a single human study investigating the health benefits of Saigon cinnamon specifically.
 This is probably because Saigon cinnamon is less abundant than Ceylon.

-It would be assumed that Saigon cinnamon would have similar health benefits to Ceylon, given that all types of cinnamon have health-promoting polyphenol compounds like flavonoids, but we can’t definitively say without research to prove it.
+Saigon cinnamon may have similar health benefits to Ceylon, given that all types of cinnamon have health-promoting polyphenol compounds like flavonoids, but we can’t definitively say without research to prove it.

 Health Risks of Saigon Cinnamon

-The main health distinction between Ceylon and Saigon cinnamon is that Saigon is high in a toxic compound called coumarin, while Ceylon has insignificant amounts of this compound.
+The main health distinction between Ceylon and Saigon cinnamon is that Saigon is higher in a toxic compound called coumarin, while Ceylon has insignificant amounts of this compound.

-A landmark study from 2013 in the Journal of Agricultural and Food Chemistry tested the coumarin content of all main types of cinnamon.
+A landmark study from 2013, published in the Journal of Agricultural and Food Chemistry, tested the coumarin content of many different types of cinnamon.
 They concluded that Saigon cinnamon “contained substantial amounts of coumarin” while Ceylon contained “only traces of coumarin.”

-This is significant because coumarin has been proven to be harmful to humans even at dosages attainable from food and/or supplementation.
+This is significant because coumarin has been proven to be harmful to humans even at dosages attainable from food or supplementation.